Civil discovery under United States federal law: Rule 26. General Provisions Governing Discovery; Duty of Disclosure

-The most substantial rule, which guides the discovery process.
+Rule 26 is the most substantial rule; it guides the discovery process.

 Subdivision (a) provides for automatic disclosure, which first was added in 1993.
 Disclosure requires parties to share their own supporting evidence without being requested to by the other party.
 Failure to do so can preclude that evidence from being used at trial.
 This applies only to evidence that supports their own case, not anything that would harm their case.
 For example, a plaintiff brings a case alleging a negligent accident where the defendant damaged the plaintiff's boat.
 The plaintiff would then be required to automatically disclose repair bills for his damaged property (Since this would only support his case) (26(a)(1)(c)).

 Subdivision (b) is the heart of the discovery rule, and defines what is discoverable and what is limited.
 Anything that is relevant is available for the other party to request, as long as it is not privileged or otherwise protected.
 Under §1, relevance is defined as anything more or less likely to prove a fact that affects the outcome of the claim.
 It does not have to be admissible in court as long as it could reasonably lead to admissible evidence.